my offerings

 Salachon relatives.
 I am Ále (AH-leh), the Earthen Mami.

-I am a queer Afroindígena birthkeeper, artist, and activist living on Medicine Creek Treaty Territory (Seattle, WA).
-I come from the Maya Ch’ortí, Lenca, and Garífuna/Garínagu Indigenous & Afroindigenous peoples of Honduras through my father’s side.
-I am a radical lover, mujerísta, fur mama, auntie to twin boys, daughter, sister, and friend.
+I am a queer multiracial Afroindígena birthkeeper, artist, and activist living on Point Eliott Treaty Territory (Seattle, WA).
+I come from the Maya Ch’ortí, Lenca, and Garífuna/Garínagu Indigenous & Afroindigenous peoples of Honduras through my father’s side and also carry Northwestern European ancestry.
+I am a radical lover, mujerísta, fur mama, auntie to twin boys, daughter, sister, niece, friend, and comrade.
 My birthwork is rooted in my spirituality and identity as a queer Mesoamerican Indigenous woman.
+I am loudly pro-Black, Brown & Indigenous, pro-Palestinian, anti-capitalist and anti-imperialist.

-I speak English, Spanish, and German and am currently learning Ch’ortí Mayan.
+I speak English, Spanish, and German and am currently learning Ch’ortí Maya.
 I have Bachelor’s degrees in Biological Anthropology (Human Biology), where I studied the evolution of female primate sexuality and reproduction, as well as German studies.
-I am currently pursuing a Master’s in Biology, concentrating on the intersections of Indigenous Women’s Reproductive Health & Rights, Traditional Ecological Knowledge, and intersectional decolonial conservation (rematriation).

 I am a lifelong learner and am keen to learn and share the traditions of my ancestors while honoring and celebrating yours.